 Colleges and universities use a substantial amount of energy, hosting numerous well-lit classrooms and residence halls full of students studying well into the night.
 In the US, higher-education institutions use an average of 19 kilowatt-hours (kWh) of electricity and 17 cubic feet of natural gas per square foot (ft2)—so a 50,000 ft2 building uses, on average, more than $100,000 worth of energy annually.
 There are many strategies available to help colleges and universities trim their yearly energy bills while still improving the learning environment for their students and staff.
 We’ve highlighted five of them—ranging from quick no-cost/low-cost efforts to longer-term solutions—each of which are proven energy savers.

 Alternatively, LEDs can be a more expensive but more effective upgrade.
-LED prices have been falling quickly, and their advantages over traditional incandescents and CFLs are significant—LEDs last up to 10 times longer and use at least 75 percent less energy while providing higher-quality and more-direct lighting.
+LED prices have been falling quickly, and their advantages over traditional incandescents and CFLs are significant—LEDs last up to 10 times longer and use at least 75% less energy while providing higher-quality and more-direct lighting.

-For the needs of a college or university, there are very few applications for which the advantages of LEDs don’t at least merit some consideration.
+For the needs of a college or university, LEDs always merit consideration.
 In dorm rooms, where lamps are left on for extended periods of time, LEDs will offer a distinct advantage in life span and energy use over halogen lamps or CFLs and will require fewer replacements.
 For classrooms, LED troffers (2- to 4-foot-long recessed lighting fixtures where the opening is flush with the ceiling and the inner surface serves as a reflector), can compete with typical fluorescent fixtures in quality while providing energy-saving and longevity benefits.

 2. Turn the lights off when they’re not in use.
 The most obvious strategies are often the most overlooked, and turning off the lights can add up to significant energy savings over time.
 There are two effective options to be sure this happens.
 The first is to install occupancy sensors that automatically detect the presence of people and turn lights on and off accordingly; the second is to recruit “energy monitors” from the staff to carry out the task.
 This strategy can be further encouraged by implementing an energy awareness campaign, which can give students and staff passive reminders in the form of energy conservation posters and stickers placed strategically around the campus.

 3. Check the economizer regularly.
 Many air-conditioning systems in climates with mild outdoor temperatures and humidity have a built-in energy-saving device called an economizer, which draws in outside air to cool the building instead of using mechanically refrigerated air.
-In many applications, a fully functioning economizer can cut a building’s total energy consumption by as much as 10 percent, or up to 20 percent in mild coastal climates.
+In many applications, a fully functioning economizer can cut a building’s total energy consumption by as much as 10%, or up to 20% in mild coastal climates.

 4. Commission your building.
 Commissioning a new building is the process of ensuring that building systems are designed, installed, functionally tested, and capable of being operated and maintained according to the owner’s operational needs.
 When done well, commissioning can yield energy savings and increased occupant comfort in a building by improving the energy system’s performance.
 In existing buildings, this process is called recommissioning when it’s been done before, or retrocommissioning when the building has never been commissioned.
 You can also install monitoring equipment to provide continuous diagnostics that can identify system problems before they have a chance to degrade performance; this is called ongoing commissioning.